ibm-cloud-docs/openwhisk/error-handling.md

 In addition, the {{site.data.keyword.openwhisk_short}} service automatically reports errors to the Monitoring service.
 You can set up the built-in integration for the Monitoring service with the {{site.data.keyword.openwhisk}} service to automatically react to error messages.
 For more information about setting up an alert through a subsequent action invocation, see [{{site.data.keyword.mon_full_notm}}](/docs/openwhisk?topic=openwhisk-alerts-notify).

-In order to handle errors, choose one of the following options.
+To handle errors, choose one of the following options.

 1. Handle application errors programmatically within the action implementation itself and handle service errors through the {{site.data.keyword.openwhisk_short}} service API, CLI, SDK, or console by leveraging the automatically set {{site.data.keyword.openwhisk_short}} execution status.